Shouting and screaming

 - Losing inhibitions

-Shouting and screaming can be very distressing for carers and the person with dementia, and can cause emotional strain between them.
+This behaviour can be very distressing for you and the person with dementia, and can negatively affect how you’re feeling around each other.

-There are many possible reasons for why a person with dementia shouts, including:
+There are many possible reasons for why a person with dementia is shouting or screaming.
+For example:

-- a response to a hallucination or misperception
+- they’re responding to a hallucination or misperception

-Read more our tips for managing and responding to aggressive behaviour.
+Read tips about managing and responding to aggressive behaviour.